lesterw1/Posh-Spotify/README.md

 This is a PowerShell module that contains a set of wrapper functions for retrieving and managing Spotify content via the Spotify Web API.
 Authentication is required for all Spotify API requests whether you are accessing public resources or not.
 After authentication you will be provided with a temporary Access Token that must be provided on every API request.
 The core command this module provides is `Invoke-SpotifyRequest` which will handle the formatting and proper encoding of your Access Token as well as any other parameters needed for the API request.
 This command can be used for most all Spotify Web API endpoints.

-This module also provides a number of commands used to keep track of your current application's credentials, your current Access Token and associated Refresh Token, as well as several commands for initiating authentication and acquiring these tokens.
-Once the module is configured with these things the configurations can be exported to disk in a secure manner allowing you to easily re-import them between PowerShell sessions.
+This module also provides a number of commands used to automatically keep track of your current application's credentials, your current Access Token and associated Refresh Token, as well as several commands for initiating authentication and acquiring these tokens.
+Once the module is configured with these parameters the configurations can be exported to disk in a secure manner allowing you to easily re-import them between PowerShell sessions.
 See the [Optional Profile Configuration](#Profile) section below for details.

 The bulk of the commands provided by this module are wrappers around the individual Spotify Web API endpoints and all use the `Invoke-SpotifyRequest` command mentioned above.
 Some of the features these additional commands provide are listed below.
 There are plans to add many more featues later (ex.
 Playlist Modification, Search Features, etc.).
 In the meantime any feature this module does not have a command for should be possible via the `Invoke-SpotifyRequest` command and the appropriate Spotify Web API endpoint.